 The New Zealand maternity clinical indicators are the result of collaboration between the Ministry of Health and maternity stakeholders representing consumer, midwifery, obstetric, general practice, paediatric and anaesthetic perspectives.

 In 2011 an expert working group established a set of 12 maternity clinical indicators that could be measured using the available data collections at that time.

-In 2013 the National Maternity Monitoring Group reviewed the original indicator set and recommended a range of changes to improve the quality, completeness and scope of the New Zealand Maternity Clinical Indicators.
+In 2013 the National Maternity Monitoring Group reviewed the original indicator set and recommended some changes to improve the quality, completeness and scope of the New Zealand maternity clinical indicators.

-For this report, as with previous reports in this series, the ‘standard primipara’ definition is used to identify a group of women who are considered to be ‘low risk’, for whom interventions and outcomes should be similar between regions.
-Of the 15 indicators covered in the Atlas, seven apply to standard primiparae, five apply to all women giving birth, one applies to women who registered with a Lead Maternity Carer and four apply to all babies born.
+For this report, as with previous reports in this series, the ‘standard primipara’ definition has been used to identify a group of women considered to be ‘low risk’, for whom interventions and outcomes should be similar between regions.
+Of the 16 indicators covered in the Atlas domain, seven apply to standard primiparae, four apply to all women giving birth, one applies to women who registered with a lead maternity carer (LMC) and four apply to all babies born.

 Data sources and method

 The New Zealand maternity clinical indicators draw on existing national data collections such as the National Maternity Collection, the National Minimum Dataset and LMC claims.

 Download the methodology for this Atlas domain (181KB, pdf).

 Where available, count data is provided in the tables and confidence intervals are calculated.